asnowfield/FEBE/README.md

 2. Score function
 3. Mode Function
 4. Using locastorage to result.html read a score.
-Can be improved in json params. i see there was three option [json params, url prams, localstorage] but i choose a localstorage. but now local storage is weak for security. bz user can edit a value in any time. for now is best json parmas.
+Can be improved in json params. i see there was three option [json params, url prams, localstorage] but i choose a localstorage. but now local storage is weak for security. bz user can edit a value in any time. for now is best json parmas. but json still showed to user that can be editted anyway if is was encrypted. also by f12 var can be editted. at this point how can we secuer our data?
 5. Control css color by ternary operator.
 6. Show a number for keyboard user.
 7. Setting adjusting window size, that mean for mobile, tablet, laptop, desktop user.